Videos are our window to the modern world.

 Alright, then!
-This highly entertaining video clip will teach you all the Spanish you need to know about superheros, cinema, Hollywood magic, script writing and behind-the-scenes film production.
+This highly entertaining video clip will teach you all the Spanish you need to know about superheroes, cinema, Hollywood magic, scriptwriting and behind-the-scenes film production.
 Oh, and there’s plenty more pop culture fun where this came from on FluentU.
 You’ll find hundreds of videos there relating to movies, music, celebrities, television and more entertainment topics (among others).

 “Mastering Possessives” from FluentU